flclxo/walmart-order-tracker/README.md

 # walmart-order-tracker
 Track how many cancels and confirmed orders from Walmart by just using your Gmail via IMAP.
-Made to help track my orders from my Walmart after a pokemon drop.
+Made to help track my orders from my Walmart using catchall address after a pokemon drop.

 For steps to make an IMAP within your GMAIL please read https://support.google.com/mail/thread/9104381/setting-up-and-accessing-an-imap-email-account-on-gmail?hl=en